 While other Colorado ski resorts may require day skiers to make reservations in advance, skiing and snowboarding at Sunlight Mountain Resort remains simple, friendly and accessible.
 Just come, ski and be happy.
 Expect a few changes like wearing a facemask—something everyone is accustomed to now anyway.
 You can also expect to see more food stations to help with social distancing.
 Sunlight is also asking hipsters and families to consider making their car their private base camp on busy days in order to leave room at the lodge for the youngest and oldest guests.
 Check out Sunlight’s Skier & Rider Playbook—a guide for having a smiling good time every day you’re on the slopes.

-- Aspen Ski Resorts are scheduled to open for the season on November 25th: Learn More!
+- Aspen Ski Resorts opened for the season on November 25th: Learn More!

 SAVE OUR SEASON – STOP OUR SPREAD: Help us stay open!